 The large number of options here is great to see, and allows you to both preemptively protect yourself, and react quickly to any alerts that pop up to minimize any damage done.

-Identity Guard also offers credit freeze capability, but it’s harder to navigate than LifeLock’s.
+Identity Guard also offers credit freeze capability, but it’s a lot harder to navigate than LifeLock’s.

 You get the same number of options, but laid out in a more annoying way on this one.
 A minor gripe, but one worth noting, especially when it’s going to be an added source of frustration to an already stressful situation.